Tyler O'Neill Preview, Player Props: Cardinals vs. Pirates

 Tyler O'Neill At The Plate

-- In 22.6% of his games this year, O'Neill has had at least one RBI.
-He's picked up more than one in 5.7% and driven in three or more of his team's runs in one contest.
+- O'Neill has driven in a run in 12 games this year (22.2%), including three games with more than one RBI (5.6%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 19 of 53 games this season, and more than once 3 times.
+- In 19 of 54 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.